-All four of our models can switch between 2 cage sizes, if a lab works with mice and rats or 2 different size mouse cages.
+Any of our two models can switch between 2 cage sizes, if a lab works with mice and rats or 2 different size mouse cages.
 The Quietek 1 is available with and without RapidFill™, in which after the rodent is anesthetized, you can maximize the fill rate and save time.
-The Quietek 2 can run CO2 into 2 cages of the same size.
-A researcher can start CO2 into the first cage, and a few minutes later start CO2 into the second cage.
 The Quietek XL is for larger cages.

 How do I get the CO2 out of the induction chamber between euthanasia cycles?

 Best practice is often considered to euthanize in the home cage as there is less stress to the animals (in this situation there is no need to purge the CO2).
 If you are using a euthanasia chamber or clean cage, then purging the chamber between uses is required (to maintain compliance).
 CO2 is heavier than “normal” air and so simply tipping the chamber over will release the CO2 from the cage.
 This process may take several minutes based on the size of your cage and air flow in the area.